islandoftex/arara/website/content/manual/Logging.md

 For each task (or subtask, as it is part of a rule task) defined in the rule context, arara will interpret it and return the corresponding system command.
-The return types can be found in Section~\ref{sec:rule}, on page~\pageref{sec:rule}.
+The return types can be found in [Concepts](/manual/concepts).
 In this specific scenario, there is just one task associated with the `pdftex` rule.
-Both task name and system command are
+Both task name and system command are shown:
-shown:

 ```text
 I am ready to interpret task 'PDFTeX engine' from rule 'PDFTeX'.